 The Coroner is assisted by a ‘Coroner’s Officer’.
 The Coroner’s Officer will help the Coroner collect information and documents that help the Coroner decide why the person died.
-Occasionally the Coroner’s Officer would like to speak to the family or close friends as they often know important information.
+Occasionally the Coroner’s Officer will to speak to the family or close friends as they often know important information.
 If this is the case the Coroner’s Officer may visit the family or friends at home.
 Sometimes the Coroner’s Officer is also a Police Officer so might wear a police uniform.
 This is something that you should not be concerned about as the Coroner’s Inquest is not a police investigation.

 On occasion the family or close friends can be asked to formally identify the body.
 If you do not wish to do this, alternative arrangements can usually be made.

 If the cause of death is not completely clear the Coroner can ask a Pathologist to examine the body.
 This is called a ‘postmortem examination’.
 In some cases samples can be taken for testing.
 The Coroner should then ask you what you would like to happen to the samples after testing.
 In an asbestos case it is a good idea to ask the Coroner to arrange for the samples to be kept, as they might be vital evidence in a claim for compensation in the civil courts.

 Will a Court Hearing be needed?

 After all the information is collected by the Coroner or his/her Officer, the Coroner will decide if there needs to be a hearing.
 If no hearing is needed the Coroner will record the cause of death and the final death certificate can be applied for.

-If a hearing is to go ahead it is very different to a court hearing you might have seen on the TV.
+If a hearing is to go ahead it is very different to a court hearing you might have seen on TV.
 The Coroner is specially trained to deal with grieving family and friends and the process is designed to be as least intimidating as possible.
-If you feel you need some support please see below for contact details.
+If you feel you need some support, please see our contact details below.